bobbyflowstate/smovr-dash/docs/WEBHOOK_SETUP.md

 # Base URL - Required for webhook payload URLs
 # Should match your deployed application URL
+# NOTE: This must also be set in Convex dashboard as BASE_URL (without NEXT_PUBLIC_ prefix)
+# Convex reminder webhooks run in a separate environment and need BASE_URL set there
 NEXT_PUBLIC_BASE_URL=https://your-app-domain.com

 # Reminder Webhook URLs - Optional